 Divorce, Division of Property & Spousal Support

-Morgan Law Firm regularly assists clients with divorce proceedings, and is experienced at handling all related issues, including property division and spousal support.
+Our attorneys regularly assist clients with divorce proceedings, and is experienced at handling all related issues, including property division and spousal support.
 California is a community property state, so all property and assets acquired and income earned during the marriage is considered the property of both spouses.
 Additionally, any spousal support or alimony awarded by the court can prove to be a source of conflict.
 For more information about divorce in California, please see our divorce/spousal support page.

 Child Custody, Visitation, and Paternity